If you are looking for the quick answer for the best manual breast pump, our personal recommendation is the Lanisoh Hand Pump.

 Transportation & Discretion

 Mothers who are pumping on the go could really benefit from having a manual breast pump.
-Their compact size and simplicity make them very easy to travel with, fitting right into a purse, briefcase, or diaper bag.
+Their compact size and simplicity make them very easy to travel with, fitting right into a purse, briefcase, or breast pump bag.

 Their smaller size also makes it easier to use them discreetly in public.
 They can easily fit under a loose top or a nursing cover, and you can pump quietly without the noise of a running motor.